oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

   ![Locate GitHub Username](./images/github-un-where.png)

 ## Task 3: Prepare for Terraform Provisioning
 The first part of the setup process will require the following information below to provision resources.
-Retrieve these information and keep these in your notes (with _exception_ to the Jenkins Password  which does not have to retrieved).
+Retrieve these information and keep these in your notes (with _exception_ to the Jenkins Password  which does not have to retrieved) for Task 4, which will prompt you for these values.
 Click on the drop downs below for more information on how to retrieve these from the OCI Console:

+<strong style="color: #C74634">Note</strong>: Keep the following information and credentials in your notes.

 1. __API Key__ - API Signing Key to authenticate provisioning Database resources with